-So if you are one of the many dog owners who prefer DIY grooming, then you will be interested in learning how to groom a Border Collie at home.
+So, if you are one of the many dog owners who prefer DIY grooming, then you will be interested in learning how to groom a Border Collie at home.

-How Often Does a Border Collie Need Grooming
+How Often is Border Collie Grooming Needed

 I find that there is a lot of debate about how often you need to groom your Border Collie.
 Some suggest a grooming regime every 4 to 8 weeks, others suggest weekly.
 I would suggest that brushing should certainly be done weekly if not more often.
 A lot depends on the shedding season and the type of coat that your Border Collie has.